BLE-LTER/ble-handbook/handbook.md

 #### Taxonomy

-In april of 2022 the BLE team (Tim & An) met with Nathan and Kaylie to discuss taxonomy in the stable isotope dataset.
+In April of 2022 the BLE team (Tim & An) met with Nathan and Kaylie to discuss taxonomy in the stable isotope dataset.
 First time we explicitly discussed how to deal with taxonomy in a BLE context.
 Here are the conclusions:

 - Researchers will be responsible for ascertaining the correct and up-to-date taxonomy in their data.
 This includes providing aphiaIDs or other IDs, and reviewing the existing entries at data update time.
 - We'll use WORMS but allow other authorities.